geekcoding101/get_rid_of_dup/README.md

 The use case is for this scenario:

 My laptop has 300GB free space, I want to download 280GB photos which will be used as base directory and 230GB photos where I think it will have duplicates.
 The free space is not enough to hold all of them.

-So I can just download 280GB and use the script to generate checksums.txt, then delete the 280GB files, then doanlowd the 230GB files, then script can take the given checksum file at `--base-checksum-file`, and generate a complete checksums.txt based on it and 230GB files.
+So I can just download 280GB and use the script to generate checksums.txt, then delete the 280GB files, then download the 230GB files, then script can take the given checksum file at `--base-checksum-file`, and generate a complete checksums.txt based on it and 230GB files.

 1. Generate checksum file `./checksums-for-test-12132024-211933.txt`: